Skip to content Skip to Chat

 1. CPA Preparation

-A WGU accounting degree can be the first step toward becoming a certified public accountant.
-Earning a master's will help you meet the 150 semester hours required to sit for the CPA exam in most states.
-A CPA license gives you extra credentials, boosts your résumé, and qualifies you for elite positions in business and finance.
+The accounting degree WGU students earn is a strong step toward becoming a Certified Public Accountant (CPA).
+Earning a master's helps meet the 150 semester hours required to sit for the CPA exam in most states.
+A CPA license adds credibility, strengthens a résumé, and qualifies professionals for high-level positions in business and finance.

 2. Flexibility

-Alice Noel graduated from WGU with a bachelor's degree in accounting in September 2020.
-She works with a federally recognized Indigenous tribe in Washington, doing the accounting for their gas stations and convenience stores.
+WGU graduate Alice Noel works with a federally recognized Indigenous tribe in Washington, handling the accounting for their gas stations and convenience stores.
+She earned her accounting degree while balancing a full-time job and raising children.

-"I found the flexibility of WGU to be appealing," she says.
-She balanced a full-time job and raising children while earning her degree.
-Unlike the traditional college experience, WGU's flexibility helped Noel complete her studies on her own schedule.
-Having the power to manage her own time enabled her to progress in her career while acquiring the knowledge and skills she needed for further advancement.
+“I found the flexibility of WGU to be appealing,” she says.
+Unlike the traditional college experience, WGU allowed Noel to complete her coursework around her schedule.
+Having the power to manage her own time enabled her to grow professionally while gaining the knowledge and skills she needed for further advancement.

-"There have been many jobs I've wanted to apply for that would not even look at my résumé because I didn't have a bachelor's degree," she says.
-Thanks to WGU, she no longer has that problem.
+“There have been many jobs I’ve wanted to apply for that would not even look at my résumé because I didn’t have a bachelor’s degree,” she acknowledged.
+Thanks to her degree from WGU, she no longer faces that problem.

 3. Affordability

-The biggest reason she chose WGU was the cost, she says.
-She'd attended a for-profit art college but couldn't afford to finish — leaving without a degree and with more than $12,000 in student loans.
+The biggest reason she chose WGU, however, was the cost.
+She’d previously attended a for-profit art college but couldn’t afford to finish—leaving without a degree and with more than $12,000 in student loans.

-"I didn't want to go into debt again," she says, "so I chose a school I could pay for out of pocket."
+“I didn't want to go into debt again,” Rodgers says, “so I chose a school I could pay for out of pocket.”

 4. Accelerated Pacing

-Tara Howard enrolled in WGU's undergraduate accounting program in December 2019 and finished just six months later.
-She earned her master's degree from WGU, too.
+Tara Howard enrolled in WGU's undergraduate accounting program, completing her degree in just six months—and she didn’t stop there.
+She went on to earn her master’s degree from WGU as well.

 “I liked that it was flexible and that I could speed up the learning,” she says.
 “I never liked having to just trod along in classes at a snail’s pace.
 I wanted to be able to move at my own pace.
 It was a great choice for me.”